 Central Asia and Caucasus governments and tour companies have protocols for tour guides and clients, including numbers of passengers in vehicles, the use of PPE (personal protective equipment), procedures for restaurants and tourist sites everywhere.
 PPE supplies will be made available for our clients.
 We will be closely monitoring all staff training, and all sites and facilities on our itineraries.
-In a region known for its food and hospitality, the Caucasus can’t wait for visitors again!
+In a region known for its food and hospitality, we can’t wait for visitors again!
 With fabulous seasonal weather throughout the region, al fresco dining will be the norm.
 Our small group and private tours policies work in your favor here!
 Our attention to sustainability allows us to support small luxury and boutique hotels, local restaurants, and artisans.

-Most Silk Road countries opening their borders will require a medical certificate indicating a negative Covid-19 screening within 72 hours of arrival from a single destination where you have been for at least 14-days.
 Meanwhile, your trusted experts at Silk Road Treasure Tours will keep looking for ways to give you your best travel experience... ever! #centralasiatravel #caucasustravel

 Keep up-to-date with your country’s travel information: